 PSY471 Research (1-4)

 Research projects under supervising faculty member for upperclass psychology majors.
 Literature reviews, data collection and analysis, and written reports required.
 Prerequisite: permission of instructor.

 *PSY475 Neuroscience Seminar (4)

-Explores tools and methods used by neuroscientists to study the brain (e.g., MRI, fMRI, ERP, PET).
-Both theoretical and empirical research discussed within topics of neuroanatomy, cognitive psychophysiology and neural substrates of executive functions (e.g., memory, decision making).
-Major research project required along with attending field trips to nearby brain-imaging laboratories.
-Prerequisite: PSY349 or permission of instructor.
+Explores tools and methods used by neuroscientists to study the brain (e.g. fMRI, ERP, PET, MEG).
+Both theoretical and empirical research discussed within topics of psychopathology, cognitive psychology, neuroethics, and neural substrates of executive functions (e.g., memory, language, decision making).
+Case studies of individuals suffering from disorders of the nervous system will be emphasized.
+Field trips to nearby brain-imaging laboratories will be scheduled.
+Fulfills core Natural World theme.

 PSY491 Senior Seminar (2)